 Lasting Impact

-Across the College of Science & Engineering, our long-term national and international partnerships have supported major cross-disciplinary research projects delivering economic, environmental and health impact.
+Across the College of Science and Engineering, our long-term national and international partnerships have supported major cross-disciplinary research projects delivering economic, environmental and health impact.
 Our relationships across industry and business, governmental and non-governmental organisations and agencies have delivered new and sustainable change through targeted investment and a change in research culture.
 A culture of knowledge exchange, entrepreneurship and impact amongst our staff and students have, and continue to change lives across the UK and beyond.

 IMPACT David Lennon Chemistry